 Guardforce has introduced a cutting-edge portable brain sensor - ExBrain from Japan for enhancing cognitive health!
 The device is designed by NeU Corporation and made by Hitachi High-Technology.
 It lays claim to be the world’s smallest and lightest brain activity sensor and training device in its class.
-NeU Corporation’s Chief Technology Officer Dr Ryuta Kawashima, who is also a professor of Tohoku University, is a world-renowned brain specialist.
+Director of NeU Corporation, Dr Ryuta Kawashima, who is also a professor of Tohoku University, is a world-renowned brain specialist.
 He has invented an advanced brain activity visualisation system able to show brain activity in real-time to help users activate their brain consciously.

 The portable brain trainer uses near-infrared technology to safely measure brain activity level in real-time during brain training and indicate effective brain training methods to optimise brain training for individuals.
 Working together with a mobile app, the device can adjust the difficulty level of brain training exercises based on the real-time brain activity data.
 It also provides training on a set schedule to ensure ongoing brain stimulation.
 This will serve to improve the quality of life, work and learning, and slow cognitive impairment for users.